Optimal Quantum Purity Amplification: Practical Applications

-For our simulations, we consider two phenomenological noise models to benchmark our protocol: \begin{enumerate} \item \textbf{Global Depolarizing Model~(\cref{fig:gate_fidelity}{\bf a}).} The first model assumes a perfect Trotterization circuit $\mathcal{P}$, followed by a global depolarizing channel with noise strength $\lambda$.
-This is to mimic the effect of a twirling operation which converts the local noise in $\mathcal{P}$ into global depolarization.
+We evaluate the performance of QPA across various scenarios using the architecture shown in~\cref{fig:swapnet}, comparing the fidelity gain, defined as the difference between the amplified fidelity (output vs. ideal state) and the base fidelity (input vs. ideal state).

-\item \textbf{circuit-level Noise Model~(\cref{fig:gate_fidelity}{\bf b}).} In a more realistic scenario, each (multi)qubit gate, both in the simulation and in the QPA circuits, is modeled as a perfect application followed by a (multi)qubit depolarizing channel with noise parameter $\epsilon$.
-We optimize the protocols by maximizing the fidelity over the number of Trotter steps $N_{\mathrm{Trot}}$. \end{enumerate}
+\textbf{Hamiltonian simulation.} Consider a many-body Hamiltonian $H$; our goal is to prepare the time-evolved state $\ket{\psi} = e^{-iHt}\ket{0}$.
+For illustration, we will choose $H$ to be a transverse-field Ising model on four sites.
+Simulating the first-order Trotterized state-preparation circuit $\mathcal{P}$ yields the three inputs to SWAPNET.
+To assess the robustness of QPA to circuit-level noise, we consider a phenomenological noise model, where each single/multi-qubit gate, both in $\mathcal{P}$ and in the QPA circuit, is modeled as a perfect application followed by a single/multi-qubit depolarizing channel with error rate $\epsilon$.
+The base fidelity is optimized over the number of Trotter steps $N_{\mathrm{Trot}}$ (See \ref{sec:numerical}).

-For noise model~\cref{item1}, we observe a significant increase in fidelity across all values of $\lambda$ as shown in~\cref{fig:gate_fidelity}a.
-Notably, for the case of three qudits with $d=4$ using SWAPNET, even two iterations ($N_{\mathrm{trials}}=2$) suffices and yields promising results, almost indistinguishable from the theoretical maximum.

-For noise model~\cref{item2}, surprisingly, the QPA protocol remains effective in this setting.
-Although the increase in fidelity is less pronounced compared to the global depolarizing model, it is still evident.
-Additionally, we observe a pseudothreshold behavior for $\epsilon\approx0.07$, which is relevant for experimental implementations.
-Similarly, $N_{\mathrm{trials}}=2$ already yields desirable results, while additional iterations actually reduce overall fidelity due to circuit-level noise.
+The QPA protocol remains robust (Fig.~\ref{fig:curves}a) with a pseudothreshold emerging near $\epsilon \approx 0.03$, below which fidelity improvements are observed, falling within reach of near-term experimental capabilities.
+Two iterations already yield significant gains, while additional rounds degrade performance due to the increased noise from deeper circuits.